ustaxcourt/ef-cms/docs/postgres/connect-to-deployed-db.md

    1. Populate the host, port, username, password, and database fields using the values from the `generate-token.sh` output from step 2
    1. Select "SSL mode preferred"
    1. Select "CA Cert..." and choose the `global-bundle.pem` file in the root of the repo
+1. The token generated above is temporary.
+After it expires, you will need to run `generate-token.sh` again to retrieve a new token, or follow the optional steps below to configure TablePlus to retrieve tokens automatically.

-### (Optional) Configure an existing connection to automatically retrieve new tokens:
+## (Optional) Configuring an existing connection to automatically retrieve tokens

 1. Determine the exact full path to the `get-token-for-tableplus.zsh` script:
    ```bash